rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 This command can be useful if you want the archived logs to be compressed, but not right away.
-With "delaycompress" active an archived log won&rsquo;t be compressed until the next time the log is rotated.
+With "delaycompress" active an archived log won't be compressed until the next time the log is rotated.
 This can be important when you have a program that might still write to its old logfile for a time after a fresh one is rotated in.
 Note that "delaycompress" only works if you also have "compress" in your config.